wren-lang/wren/doc/site/method-calls.markdown

 ^title Method Calls

 Wren is object-oriented, so most code consists of method calls.
-They look like
+Most of them look like so:
-this:

     :::wren
     io.write("hello")
     items.add("another")
     items.insert(1, "value")

 You have a *receiver* on the left, followed by a `.`, then a name and an argument list in parentheses.
 Semantically, a method call works like this:

 1. Look up the class of the receiver.
 2. Look up the method on it by name.